 Our clients love the idea of socialising strategy, rather than merely communicating their strategy.
-They think the important distinction between socialising and communicating strategy is important.
+They understand the distinction between socialising and communicating strategy.
 When they are socialising their strategy it makes a big difference to how they think about, talk about and test their strategy.

 How does socialising strategy differ from communicating strategy?